18.01.2026

 How to Configure a Network Interface in Ubuntu 18.04 Using Netplan

-Configuring a network interface is one of the first and most essential tasks when setting up Ubuntu Server.
-In this article, we’ll walk through how to manage and configure network settings in Ubuntu 18.04, focusing on both the modern Netplan method and the legacy ifupdown system.
-You'll learn how to locate configuration files, apply changes, handle multiple interfaces, and troubleshoot common issues — ensuring stable and reliable network connectivity for your server:
+Configuring a network interface is one of the first and most important steps when setting up Ubuntu Server 18.04.
+In this guide, we’ll show how to manage network settings using Netplan, the default network configuration tool in Ubuntu 18.04, and briefly cover the legacy ifupdown method.
+You’ll learn how to locate configuration files, apply changes, configure multiple interfaces, and troubleshoot common networking issues to ensure stable connectivity.

 sudo apt install ifupdown